What is SIP Calling and Why You Should Care?

 Is SIP right for my business?

-• If your business has a remote workforce, the benefits of SIP calling are huge and cost savings is significant.
+• If your business has a remote workforce, the benefits of SIP calling are huge and cost-savings are significant.

 • If your business does not want to purchase desk-phones that will depreciate and at some point need to be replaced.